The stationary horizon and semi-infinite geodesics in the directed landscape: Random measures and their supports

 \subsection{Decoupling}

-By Corollary~\ref{cor:dcLR}, a jump direction $\dir$ has nontrivial left and right difference profiles.
+By Corollary~\ref{cor:dcLR}, whenever $\dir$ is a jump direction, the difference profiles for both positive and negative $x$ are nontrivial.
 We extend Theorem~\ref{thm:Lac} to show that these two difference profiles are independent and equal in distribution.
 We spell out only the modifications needed in the arguments of the previous section.
 For the difference profile on the left, define for $x\ge0$

 For $N\in \Z_{>0}$ and $\xi_i$ as in \eqref{Hd}, the discrete approximations are

 The measures $\bck{\SHpp}$, $\lambda_{\bck{\SHpp}}$, $\bck{\SHpp}^{(N)}$, and $\lambda_{\bck{\SHpp}}^{(N)}$ are defined as in~\eqref{SHpp} and~\eqref{SHppdis}, but now with $(\bck{\tau_\dir},\dir)$ and $(\bck{\tau_{\dir_i}},\dir_i)$.
 Extend the measure $\SHHpp$ of \eqref{SHHpp} with a component for the left profile: